Model Risk

 The founder

 Caventia exists because the people building AI in banks and hospitals don't have what they need from horizontal AI platforms.
-After fifteen years deploying machine learning in regulated industries — at Amazon FinTech, in hospital management systems, and in published frameworks read by the field — the gap became impossible to ignore.
+After fifteen years deploying machine learning at scale, including the platform engineering behind some of Amazon's largest financial systems, the gap between AI capability and AI accountability became impossible to ignore.

-Spanning fraud detection, LSTM hospital systems, AI ethics, and TRiSM frameworks — the kind of credentials banks ask for and rarely find in an AI infrastructure founder.
+Spanning fraud detection at Amazon, LSTM hospital systems, AI policy and TRiSM frameworks.
+The kind of credentials banks ask for and rarely find in an AI infrastructure founder.

 To the model risk officer reading this -

-Caventia is taking ten design partners in 2026.
-US banks at $10B+ AUM.
-Series B+ fintechs with lending or fraud products.
+Caventia is taking five design partners in 2026.
+Banks $250M+ in assets.
+FinTech with a named compliance officer.
 Health systems planning clinical AI rollouts.
+Size flexible for right-fit teams.

 The conversations are with me directly.
 There is no sales team.
-We will spend thirty minutes on your specific SR 11-7 exam, your specific model inventory, or your specific FDA Q-Sub timeline — and figure out together whether the platform we're building fits your gauntlet.
+We will spend thirty minutes on your specific model-risk exposure, your specific agent inventory or your specific FDA Q-Sub timeline - and figure out together whether the platform we're building fits your gauntlet.
 If not, you'll leave with a one-page framework you can use anyway.